walkerke/geog30323/syllabus.md

 ### Course format

 Course time will be used for lecture, discussion, applied tutorials, and assignment work.
-The class will be managed through CoCalc, accessible at <https://cocalc.com/app>, and course materials will be available at the course website repository at <https://github.com/walkerke/geog30323>.
-You will submit your assignments and view your grades on the Sage Math Cloud website.
+The class will be managed through CoCalc, accessible at <https://cocalc.com/app>, and course materials will all be available through CoCalc and at the course website repository at <https://github.com/walkerke/geog30323>.
+You will submit your assignments and view your grades on the CoCalc website; grades will also be kept on TCU Online.

 ### Readings